New York Medicaid compliance, actually operated.

 part521 helps Medicaid providers build, run, and document the compliance program required under Subpart 521-1 — without hiring a full-time compliance department.

-If you receive $1M+ from New York Medicaid, directly or indirectly, your organization is required to maintain an effective compliance program.
-We give you the software, workflows, screening, training, hotline, reminders, and optional access to independent compliance professionals to keep that program running.
+If you receive $1M+ from New York Medicaid, directly or indirectly, your organization is required to maintain an effective compliance program. part521 gives you the software and workflows — exclusion screening, training, bring-your-own hotline setup, committee cadence, reminders, and audit-ready evidence capture — so you can build, run, and document that program yourself.

 See what part521 does

-Built for NY Medicaid providers Monthly exclusion screening Anonymous hotline included Starts at $99/month
+Built for NY Medicaid providers Monthly exclusion screening Bring-your-own hotline setup Audit-ready records

 Required threshold